wshito/asciidoctor-chunker/README.md

 Asciidoctor-Chunker is written in JavaScript and runs with NodeJS.roswell).

 1. Install [Node.js](https://nodejs.org/), the JavaScript runtime.
-1. Download the pre-built program from [dist/asciidoctor-chunker.js](/dist).
-Simply run it as:
+1. Download the pre-built program from the [latest release](https://github.com/wshito/asciidoctor-chunker/releases/latest).
+Simply run the script `asciidoctor-chunker.js` as:
     ```
     $ node asiidoctor-chunker.js [single-html-file] -o [output-directory]
     ```